So You Want to Work Here?!

 This is your first test.
 Due to the overwhelming number applicants we receive each season at HCSC, we ask you to please read this information thoroughly before applying.
 The ability to follow directions is crucial.

-Choose the position you are most suited for, and apply for that (hundreds of resumes come each season saying, “I don′t care”, “I′ll do anything” or “I′ll clean toilets” – this means we’re not sure which hiring manager to send your resume to, and it sits in our office collecting dust.)
+Choose the position you are most suited for, and apply for that.
+Hundreds of resumes come each season saying “I don′t care,” “I′ll do anything,” or “I′ll clean toilets.”
+When you don’t specify which job you are applying for we don’t know which hiring manager should receive your application.
+This usually results in your application sitting in our office collecting dust.

 Shared camp employee housing, lift tickets or a season pass, and meals are part of the compensation package for all of the listed jobs.
 Please do not call us to ask us detailed questions about the positions, ride time, pay, lodging, etc. If you are given a phone interview, detailed information will be disclosed at this time.
 (Not all applicants are given interviews)

 International Applicants: Yes, we welcome your application and resume.
 Upon being offered a position, you would need to apply for a work visa (some countries take longer than others to do so).
 High Cascade works in conjunction with IENA to obtain summer work visas.
 Please do not contact us any further regarding this process.
 We will work with you when/if you are offered a job.
 PLEASE NOTE: If you are an international applicant is is absolutely imperative that you have your completed job application and resume submitted to High Cascade as soon as possible.
 The work visa process can take time and we would hate to have to pass on offering you a job because we couldn’t get a work visa sorted early enough!